HISTORY OF ABEJA

 Jacob Kibler left Missouri in 1853 to claim a land grant in Oregon Territory.
-But, where the Oregon Trail divided south to California and north to Washington Territory, Jacob's traveling companions robbed him, absconding with his belongings.
-After five years of furtiless searching for his former friends, Kibler made his way to the Walla Walla Valley with only a pack mule, a bedroll and twenty dollars.
+But, where the Oregon Trail divided south to California and north to Washington Territory, Jacob's traveling companions robbed him, escaping with his belongings.
+After five years of fruitless searching for his former friends, Kibler made his way to the Walla Walla Valley with only a pack mule, a bedroll and twenty dollars.
 Jacob worked in a brickyard until he had enough money to buy a wagon and oxen, and then began freighting to and from the Idaho silver mines.
-In 1863, he filed a homstead claim for 160 acres on Mill Creek and seven years later was able to purchase an additional 160 acres from his neighbor David Buroker.
-In 1873, fifty-two year old Jacob Kibler married David Buroker's daughter, twenty-one year old Louisa.
+In 1863, he filed a homestead claim for 160 acres on Mill Creek, and seven years later was able to purchase an additional 160 acres from his neighbor, David Buroker.
+In 1873, 52-year-old Jacob Kibler married David Buroker's daughter, 21- year-old Louisa.
 Jacob and Louisa's land was to the east of what is now Abeja.

 Each of the farm buildings served important roles on the busy farmstead.
-The Bunk House ensured that the farmhands were always truly ready and at hand.
-By all accounts, Kathering Kibler was quite fastidious and resented the intrusion of dirty, dusty farmhands into her home, so hearty harvest meals were prepared and served in the Summer Kitchen.
+The Bunk House ensured that the farmhands were always ready and at hand.
+By all accounts, Katherin Kibler was quite fastidious and resented the intrusion of dirty, dusty farmhands into her home, so hearty harvest meals were prepared and served in the Summer Kitchen.
 The Summer Kitchen was also used to preserve the bounty from the farm.
-The Chicken House, a farm essential, provided fresh eggs for breakfast and dinners of fresh, grain-fed, chicken.
-The Small Barn – now used for guest check in, breakfast, and wine tasting – served as the dairy.
-The large barn housed the horses and mules and now serves as our winery.
+The Chicken Coop, a farm essential, provided fresh eggs for breakfast and dinners of fresh, grain-fed, chicken.
+The Small Barn – now used for guest check-in, breakfast, and wine tasting – served as the dairy.
+The Large Barn, home to our winery, once housed the horses and mules.

 Companions in life and work, John Abbott and Molly Galt joined Ken and Ginger in the spring of 2002, forming a partnership.
-John began his winemaking career in the Napa Valley when, as a new college graduate, he went to work first for Pine Ridge and later for Acacia Winery.
+John began his winemaking career in the Napa Valley when, as a new college graduate, he went to work for Pine Ridge, and later for Acacia Winery.
 In 1994, he and Molly moved to Walla Walla to begin Canoe Ridge Vineyard, where he was the winemaker for nearly ten years and she was in charge of all on-site marketing and public relations.
 Proud of their success at Canoe Ridge, eventually both left to begin a winery again, but with a new focus and a new approach.
-A shared vision of quality and determination to be a leader in the future of Washington State Cabernet made the foursome a perfect team.
-The first wines of Abeja were released in the Autumn of 2003.
-Since that time, the wines of Abeja have become well known and highly respected in each of their categories.
+A shared vision of quality and determination to be a leader in the future of Washington State Cabernet made the foursome at Abeja a perfect team.
+The first wines of Abeja were released in the autumn of 2003.
+Since that time, the wines of Abeja have become well-known and highly respected in each of their categories.

+Over the last two decades, the splendor of the property, the unmatched hospitality, and the quality of the wine have firmly established Abeja in the Walla Walla community and beyond.
 Preserving an old property, such as this one, is important to all of us who live and work here.
 It is part of the Walla Walla Valley’s history, and with a new purpose will continue to be for many years to come.